Painting of the Six Kings: Description

 The labels were already fragile when Musil found it, and many of the labels were lost when he and Mielich tried to clean the painting and remove it from the site.
 However, Musil's 1907 publication provided his reproduction of the labels before the damage.
 Apart from the four rulers, no identification remains visible for the other two rulers.
 Possible identities speculated for them include the emperor of China, a Turkic leader, and an Indian ruler.

 Alongside the painting of the six kings, on the same wall, is a painting of a woman with the Greek word ΝΙΚΗ Nikē "Victory" above her.
-Opposite the painting, towards which the six rulers are gesturing, is a painting of a man seated on a throne.
-Above this man is an inscription containing a blessing on a person whose name is now invisible.
+Opposite the painting, towards which the six rulers are gesturing, is a painting of the Umayyad Caliph Al Walid II seated on his throne.
+The standing Kings on the adjacent wall pay him homage and recognize his authority.
+Above the Caliph is an inscription containing a blessing on a person whose name is now invisible.
+The Arabic inscriptions recognize him as Al Walid II, still a crown Prince.
+Al Walid is seated in a relaxed position with his maroon paludamentum falling off his shoulder.
+The scene had images of two peacocks under two Greek inscriptions APA (Ara) or XAPIS (Charis) meaning grace and NIKH (Nike) meaning victory.
+The steep stool placed in front of his couch is adorned with pearls.

 Interpretation

 The intent and meaning of the painting are unclear, and disputed by scholars.
 The highly diverse interpretations of the painting are partly due to the loss of information from the damage.

 According to Islamic art consultant Patricia Baker, the Greek word for "victory" appearing nearby suggests that the image was meant to suggest the caliph's supremacy over his enemies.
 Betsy Williams of the Metropolitan Museum of Art suggested that the six figures are depicted in supplication, presumably towards the caliph who would be seated in the hall.
 Other scholars, including Arabic epigraphist Max van Berchem and architectural historian K. A. C. Creswell, argued that the six rulers are a representation of the defeated enemies of Islam.
 Iranologist and archaeologist Ernst Herzfeld argued that the painting is an Umayyad copy or version of the Sassanian "Kings of the Earth" located at Kermanshah, as recorded by Yaqut al-Hamawi in his work Mu'jam al-Buldan (Dictionary of Countries).
 Art historian Oleg Grabar interpreted the painting as an attempt to convey the idea that the Umayyad dynasty was the descendant and heir of the dynasties it had defeated.